SoK: Unintended Interactions among Machine Learning Defenses and Risks: Discussion and Conclusions

-\textbf{Future Work.} In addition to evaluating different unexplored interactions (Table~\ref{tab:unexplored}), a more comprehensive evaluation of different factors correlating with effectiveness of defenses and susceptibility to risks is needed (i.e., expanding Table~\ref{tab:factorRelation}).
-Further, our framework suggests correlation and not causation. \emph{Causal reasoning} can be used to establish causation between different factors with unintended interactions (e.g.,~\cite{baluta2022membership}).
+\textbf{Future work.} In on-going work, we are creating a software framework to facilitate systematic empirical exploration of unintended interactions.
+In addition to empirically evaluating different unexplored interactions (Table~\ref{tab:unexplored}), a more comprehensive evaluation of how factors correlate with effectiveness of defenses and susceptibility to risks is needed (i.e., expanding Table~\ref{tab:factorRelation}).
+Similarly, understanding how different variants of risks and defenses (e.g., types of fairness algorithms and metrics) affect the interaction, needs further study.
+Also, our framework suggests correlation and not causation. \emph{Causal reasoning} can establish causation between different factors with unintended interactions (e.g.,~\cite{baluta2022membership}).
 Finally, the interactions are empirically evaluated, both in existing literature and our experiments in Section~\ref{sec:conjectures}.
 Formally modeling these interactions and predicting their nature mathematically is for future work.